MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_RS485_EASTRON_SDM220_MQTT.md

 - REACTIVE_POWER: datatype real, part of modbus read commando 1.
 - POWER_FACTOR: datatype real, part of modbus read commando 1.
 - PHASE_ANGLE: datatype real, part of modbus read commando 1.
-- DataAvailable1:
-- Error1:
+- DataAvailable1: datatype bool, high when data is available read by modbus read commando 1.
+This means the output is only low on startup until modbus read commando 1 has been executed successfully.
+- Error1: datatype bool, high when an error occured while executing modbus read commando 1.
 - FREQUENCY: datatype real, part of modbus read commando 2.
 - IMPORT_ACTIVE_ENERGY: datatype real, part of modbus read commando 2.
 - EXPORT_ACTIVE_ENERGY: datatype real, part of modbus read commando 2.
 - IMPORT_REACTIVE_ENERGY: datatype real, part of modbus read commando 2.
 - EXPORT_REACTIVE_ENERGY: datatype real, part of modbus read commando 2.
-- DataAvailable2:
-- Error2:
+- DataAvailable2: datatype bool, high when data is available read by modbus read commando 2.
+This means the output is only low on startup until modbus read commando 2 has been executed successfully.
+- Error2: datatype bool, high when an error occured while executing modbus read commando 2.
 - TOTAL_ACTIVE_ENERGY: datatype real, part of modbus read commando 3.
 - TOTAL_REACTIVE_ENERGY: datatype real, part of modbus read commando 3.
-- DataAvailable3:
-- Error3:
+- DataAvailable3: datatype bool, high when data is available read by modbus read commando 3.
+This means the output is only low on startup until modbus read commando 3 has been executed successfully.
+- Error3: datatype bool, high when an error occured while executing modbus read commando 3.

 Outputs sharing the same modbus read commando are read from the device at a single point in time.

 METHOD(S)
 - InitMQTT: enables MQTT events on the FB, an overview of the parameters:
     - `MQTTPublishPrefix`: datatype *POINTER TO STRING*, pointer to the MQTT publish prefix that should be used for publishing any messages/events for this FB.
 Suffix is automatically set to FB name.
     - `pMqttPublishQueue`: datatype *POINTER TO FB_MqttPublishQueue*, pointer to the MQTT queue to publish messages.

-- TODO
+- InitRS485: configured the Modbus RTU device address and the execution/polling interval for the multiple modbus read commands.
+- RequestMaster: method implemented by each RS485 device function block.
+More information in the [RS485Device interface docs](../RS485/RS485Device_Interface.md).
+- GetRtuQuery: method implemented by each RS485 device function block.
+More information in the [RS485Device interface docs](../RS485/RS485Device_Interface.md).
+- ProcessDataArray: method implemented by each RS485 device function block.
+More information in the [RS485Device interface docs](../RS485/RS485Device_Interface.md).

 ### __MQTT Event Behaviour__
 Requires method call `InitMQTT` to enable MQTT capabilities.